 Before you hit the SEND button on your latest company email blast, ever wonder what the absolute best times are during the business day to do so?
-Have a great Facebook post to share and want to make sure it goes onto the social networking platform during the time when statistically there is the absolute most engagement on the site?
+Have a great Facebook post to share and want to make sure it goes onto the social media networking platform during the time when statistically there is the absolute most engagement on the site?

 Generations Beyond has done the research for you and created a handy, downloadable guide to keep by your side to show you what the absolute best times are for things such as updating your LinkedIn status, sharing photos on Instagram, even making cold calls!
 It’s totally free and available here: